ericabrisigotti/intensive_care_outcome_prediction_with_machine_learning/README.md

-The following material is part of Erica Brisigotti's project, titled Intensive Care outcome prediction with Machine Learning.
+The following material is part of Erica Brisigotti's Master thesis project, titled Intensive Care outcome prediction with Machine Learning.

 Weaning from mechanical ventilation represents a major clinical challenge in the Intensive Care Unit (ICU), where both premature and delayed extubation significantly increase